 Board of Trustees

-Claire Brown joined The Elders in August 2014 as Finance and Corporate Services Director.
-Nelson Mandela created The Elders, an independent group of global leaders who work together for peace and human rights, in 2007, and they are currently chaired by Kofi Annan.
-She was previously Finance and Investment Director at the Esmée Fairbairn Foundation, one of the largest grantmaking foundations in the UK.
+Claire Brown was previously Finance and Corporate Services Director at The Elders and before that the Finance and Investment Director at the Esmée Fairbairn Foundation.
 She has worked at various financial services organisations throughout her early career, including hedge funds and private equity.
 Ms. Brown currently serves on Comic Relief’s investment committee, Nuffield Foundation’s audit and risk committee and The Royal Foundation’s finance committee, having previously been a member of the boards of The Association of Charitable Foundations and The Charity Tax Group.

 Ceris Gardner is one of the founding partners of Maurice Turnor Gardner LLP, a boutique private client law firm established in 2009 following the demerger of Allen & Overy LLP's highly-rated Private Client Department.
 Her areas of expertise include tax, estate planning, family governance, charity law (she is well known for advising both grant-making and operational charities on matters of charity law, governance issues and tax) and immigration.
 This means that Ms. Gardner is able to adopt an holistic approach when providing advice.
 She has a particular interest and involvement in encouraging families to consider philanthropy and in helping them to plan their giving strategy.
 Ms. Gardner is actively involved in the charity sector, serving as a trustee of Philanthropy Impact (a body which incorporates the European Association for Planned Giving, Philanthropy UK and the Philanthropy Advisers Forum) and Crimestoppers.